ChaosHelme/PacMan-Learning/README.md

 - Writing maintainable C# code
 - Applying SOLID and Clean Code principles in real-world scenarios
 - Understanding and implementing the ECS pattern
-- Building testable and modular applications
+- Building testable and modular applications using Test-Driven Development (TDD)
 - Experimenting with console rendering and input handling
 - Leveraging Spectre.Console for beautiful, modern console UIs